Buying guide

 £599

-The UREVO CyberPad has the most incline of any walking pad in the UK at 14% auto, and it is the only one here that also jogs, at 7.5 mph.
-That is what you pay the premium for over the Z10: it climbs steeper and moves faster, at roughly three times the price.
+The UREVO CyberPad has the most incline of any walking pad in the UK at 14% auto, and it jogs too, at 7.5 mph.
+That gradient is what you pay the premium for: nothing else on this page climbs as steep.

 Walking at 2.5 mph on a 10 to 14% incline burns far more than flat walking and targets the glutes and hamstrings in a way nothing flat can.
 The CyberPad uses a brushless motor on par with premium pads, and UREVO’s SmartCoach app adds AI workout plans and HIIT programmes.
-The catch is simply price and warranty: at £599 on a 12-month Amazon warranty, it is a serious outlay for a walking pad.
+The catch is price and warranty: at £599 on a 12-month Amazon warranty, it is a serious outlay, and the Wellfit TM032 above outruns it at 8.7 mph for half the money.

 DeerRun Q2 Urban